Preconference Professional Development Workshops: March 12, 2014

 GWU Marvin Center, Washington, D.C.

 The Society for Benefit-Cost Analysis (SBCA) is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
-We hope you will join us for our 2014 Annual Conference and Meeting and preconference workshop.
-Online registration is now closed; please email email@example.com if you would like to request late registration.
+Please find information on our 2014 Annual Conference and Meeting and preconference workshop below.

 The final program is now available.
-Please use the link below to view an overview of the program as well as a detailed session listing.
-The program was finally updated on March 7.
+Please use the link below to view the entire conference program book.

 We are excited to welcome Richard Zeckhauser of Harvard University for the keynote luncheon on Thursday, speaking on "New Challenges to Benefit-Cost Analysis."
 Read more

 Conference registration includes all meals (breakfast, break refreshments, lunch, and evening receptions) as well as other activities listed in the program on March 13 and 14.
-Online registration is now closed; please email firstname.lastname@example.org if you would like to request late registration.
+Registration is closed.

 The conference will be held at the GWU Marvin Center (blue pin in the map below), two blocks from the Foggy Bottom Metro stop.
 Driving directions and parking information can be found online here.
 The off-site dinner reception on Thursday will be held at Circle Bistro (red pin in the map below) at the One Washington Circle Hotel.